On Einstein's effective viscosity formula: Acknowledgements

 \section{Acknowledgements}

-The authors thank David G\'erard-Varet and Richard Höfer for comments on a previous version of Theorems~\ref{th:mod-free2} and~\ref{th:mod-free3}.
-MD acknowledges financial support from the CNRS-Momentum program, and AG from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement n$^\circ$~864066).
+The authors thank David G\'erard-Varet, Richard Höfer, and Jules Pertinand for comments on previous versions of this work.
+MD acknowledges financial support from the CNRS-Momentum program and from F.R.S.-FNRS, and AG from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement n$^\circ$~864066).